 WordPress will ask you to select a file to upload:

 Click the Choose File button and then select the file from your machine (it will be in your downloads folder unless you’ve moved it).
-Remember you’re looking for an XML file.
+Remember, you’re looking for a XML file.
 Once you’ve done that, click the Upload file and import button.

-The importer now wants to know if you want to assign content to existing authors on your network, or import authors:
+The importer now wants to know if you want to assign content to existing authors on your network, or import the old authors too:

 Finally, select the Download and import file attachments option to copy media files from your old site and insert them in the correct place in your new one.
-This is one of the most useful features of the importer as far as I’m concerned and I’ve never yet come across a site where I didn’t check that box!
+This is one of the most useful features of the Importer.
+I’ve never yet come across a site where I didn’t check that box!

 Click Submit and the importer will work its magic.

 Eventually you’ll see the All done! message.
-Take a look at your Posts admin screen to see the posts that have been imported: you’ll find pages too.
+Look at your Posts admin screen to see the imported posts: you’ll find pages too.